 How Does Level Funding Work?

 Level funding, also referred to as partially self-funding, occurs when an employer takes on additional risk for claims than they would with a fully insured insurance plan.
 However, employers gain greater financial predictability than they would by paying claims directly.
-Under a level-funded plan, insurance companies determine a funding amount for the year based on the employer’s past experience.
+Under a level-funded plan, insurance companies determine a funding amount for the year based on the employer’s experience.
 The employer then pays a specified amount to the insurance company on a monthly basis to pay for fixed costs, administrative expenses and claims.

 At year’s end, the insurance company compares paid claims to the amount contributed by the employer.
 The employer receives a refund if the total claims and expenses are less than the employer’s contributions for the year.